What is MALT’s Stewardship Assistance Program (SAP)?

 MALT holds agricultural conservation easements on more than 54,000 acres of the privately-held agricultural land in Marin County.
-MALT is leveraging this unique opportunity to increase sustainable management practices throughout the county through its Stewardship Assistance Program and unique partnerships.
+MALT is leveraging this unique opportunity to increase sustainable management practices throughout the county through grants from its Stewardship Assistance Program and unique partnerships.

 HOW CAN YOU HELP?